Sandeep Das recently remarked, “the first note on his cello touched my soul.”

 Sandeep and the Silk Road Ensemble underscore the importance of communicating and connecting emotionally via a combination of visual and auditory techniques.
 Listening to each other intently is the key to a powerful team/ensemble performance.
 Intently watching each other’s body movements, eyes, facial expressions connects each musician powerfully with the other.

 While music is the common denominator with the Silk Road Ensemble, our own work and social settings cut across a much wider range of topics and settings.
 But we can learn from the Ensemble and from Sandeep.
-They use fundamental communication skills that can enhance the performance of your teams whether in the conference room, the basketball court, or the stage.
+They use fundamental communication skills that can enhance the performance of your teams.

 Originally posted July 2, 2018 by Psychology Today